werpu/mona-dish/README.md

 api has somewhat reached the status of good enough with the inclusion of map.
 (internally we provide a non, bleeding shim for that functionality)

+If you include Streams the backwards compatibility is restored

+* Decoupling of DomQuery and Config

+Additional api change, in order do decouple DomQuery and Config encodeSubmittableFields now returns an associative array instead of a Config.
+You can convert it back to an associative array simply by using

+**new Config(dq.encodeSubmittableFields())**

+### Other changes
+* Es2019 Array as non-intrusive Es2019 array shim (providing filter and flapMap to browsers which do not support it)
+* New helper module providing functions similar to what config does to plain associative arrays
+* Internal Config data structure reorganisation on top of the new AssocArray helper module it now uses plain associative arrays as internal data structure to make debugging easier